dkoh2018/java-data-structures-algorithms/README.md

 ## Introduction to Java

-I chose Java as the language for this course because of its unique balance between performance and usability.
+I chose Java because of its unique balance between performance and usability.
 Unlike C, Java offers a more forgiving and intuitive programming environment, which is excellent for beginners.
+But honestly, I'm using Java because I wanna.
+You think it's a joke, huh?

 ### Setting up Java Environment